MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 # Step 3 : Defining priors

 In addition to the evolution and observation functions, specifying the generative model requires the definition of **prior probability distributions** over model unknown variables.
-These are summarized by sufficient statistics (e.g., mean and variance), which are stored as a matlab structure that is itself added to the 'options' structure:
+These are summarized by sufficient statistics (e.g., mean and variance), which are stored as a matlab structure `priors` that is itself apended to the `options` structure:

 - **Observation parameters**
   - `priors.muPhi`